ngoctuan08/microservice/README.md

 -------------------

 The microservices are:
-- [microservice-kafka-order] to create the orders
+- [order-service] to create the orders
-- [microservice-kafka-shipping] for the shipping
+- [shipping-service] for the shipping
-- [microservice-kafka-invoicing] for the invoices
+- [invoice-service] for the invoices